KhronosGroup/SPIRV-Cross/README.md

 The make and CMake build flavors offer the option to treat exceptions as assertions.
 To disable exceptions for make just append `SPIRV_CROSS_EXCEPTIONS_TO_ASSERTIONS=1` to the command line.
 For CMake append `-DSPIRV_CROSS_EXCEPTIONS_TO_ASSERTIONS=ON`.
 By default exceptions are enabled.

+### Static, shared and CLI

+You can use `-DSPIRV_CROSS_STATIC=ON/OFF` `-DSPIRV_CROSS_SHARED=ON/OFF` `-DSPIRV_CROSS_CLI=ON/OFF` to control which modules are built (and installed).

 ## Usage

 ### Using the C++ API

+The C++ API is the main API for SPIRV-Cross.
 For more in-depth documentation than what's provided in this README, please have a look at the [Wiki](https://github.com/KhronosGroup/SPIRV-Cross/wiki).
+**NOTE**: This API is not guaranteed to be ABI-stable, and it is highly recommended to link against this API statically.
+The API is generally quite stable, but it can change over time, see the C API for more stability.

 To perform reflection and convert to other shader languages you can use the SPIRV-Cross API.
 For example: